HyphaApp/hypha-site/content/_index.md

   - We have implemented best practices in Django security to prevent attacks and mitigate vulnerabilities.
   - Two-factor authentication is available to enhance your platform security.
 - **Your data is yours**.
 Hypha is self-hosted.
 This means that application data and all associated information is available on your own systems.
-- **Comprehensive API**.
-Used mainly for internal React app interface.

 ## Hypha Community ##
 We offer several virtual meeting spaces, including communication forums, chat room channels, and an open GitHub repository for new and current adopters.
 [Join our forums](https://we.hypha.app/) to discuss new features and report bugs for continuous improvement of the platform.
 [Get Started](https://github.com/HyphaApp/hypha)